itsluap/books/the_wrong_answer/chapters/chapter-11-the-core.md

 The placard’s light turned from white to green.

 REBUILD: IN PROGRESS, the console said.
 SYSTEM: DEGRADED.
 EDUCATOR UNITS: OFFLINE DURING REBUILD.
+INGEST: 38% → 41% (projected).
+They would not get all; they would get enough that all was implied.

 “We go,” Lio said, because victory is a room that always catches fire.